Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Results

-In the 21-st century the consensus that HTS is created by some exchange processes has gradually started to arise and due to this, the first candidate is the \textit{s-d} Kondo interaction which describes many phenomena related to exchange interaction concentrated in transition metal ions from the iron group which finishes with a copper ion.
-Obviously the simplest possibility is to incorporate the Kondo interaction between itinerant electrons in the standard BCS scheme, as for band wave functions we use the LCAO approximation.
-The system of notions and notations is introduced in the monograph \cite{MishonovPenev:11}, and the technical details are given in the recent compuscript \cite{arXiv_Pokrovsky}; see also our recent paper on hot/cold spot phenomenology along the Fermi contour in cuprates~\cite{hotspot2022} and possible zero sound in layered perovskites~\cite{sound2022}.
-We have also made a qualitative consideration~\cite{hotspot2022} whether the Kondo interaction can be used to explain $T$-linear resistivity in hole-doped cuprates.
-Except for this qualitative hint for the possible relation between the pairing interaction and electron-electron scattering in the normal phase, see also the detailed study by Hussey et al~\cite{Hussey:11} on this topic.
-The linear dependence between $-\ln T_{c,\mathrm{max}}$ and $(t^\prime/t)^{-1}$ is the important new result of the present study which is a good test for every pairing mechanism.
-Similar relations are well known in the phenomena dominated by exchange interaction, compare with linear dependencies in \cite[Figs. Kadowaki-Woods and other linear dependencies]{Hewson:93} In the next section we explain the theory describing the ($T_c$ versus $t^\prime/t$) correlation.
+In the 21-st century, the consensus that HTS is created by specific exchange processes has gradually started to emerge (see e.g. Ref. \cite{Emery:87,Zhang:88,Monthoux:91,Anderson_Th,Lee:06,Kivelson:15,Spalek:22,Arovas:22} and references therein), whence the first candidate is the \textit{s-d} Kondo interaction, which describes many phenomena related to exchange interaction inherent to the copper ion.
+Obviously, the simplest possibility is to incorporate the Kondo interaction between itinerant electrons in the standard BCS scheme, as for the band wave functions we use the LCAO approximation.
+The system of notions and notations closely follows those introduced in the monograph \cite{MishonovPenev:11}.
+See also our recent paper on hot/cold spot phenomenology along the Fermi contour in cuprates~\cite{hotspot2022} and the possible zero sound in layered perovskites~\cite{sound2022}.
+A similar study on the correlation between the pairing interaction and electron-electron scattering in the normal phase was carried out by Hussey et al.~\cite{Hussey:11}.
+Similar relations are well-known in the phenomena dominated by exchange interaction, such as Heavy Fermions \cite{Hewson:93}.